Central values of additive twists of cuspidal $L$-functions: Introduction

 \section{Introduction}

 In this paper we study the statistics of central values of additive twists of the $L$-functions of holomorphic cusp forms (of arbitrary even weight).
-Additive twists of cuspidal $L$-functions are important invariants; on the one hand they show up in the parametrization of the Eichler--Shimura isomorphism and on the other hand additive twists shed light on central values of Dirichlet twists of cuspidal $L$-functions.\\ We prove that when arithmetically ordered, the central values of the additive twists of a cuspidal $L$-function are asymptotically normally distributed.
+Additive twists of cuspidal $L$-functions are important invariants; on the one hand they show up in the parametrization of the Eichler--Shimura isomorphism and on the other hand additive twists shed light on central values of Dirichlet twists of cuspidal $L$-functions.

+We prove that when arithmetically ordered, the central values of the additive twists of a cuspidal $L$-function are asymptotically normally distributed.
 As an application we calculate the asymptotic behavior (as $X\rightarrow \infty$) of the averages of certain \lq wide\rq\, families of automorphic $L$-functions;

 where $\cond(\pi)$ denotes the conductor of the automorphic representation $\pi$, the asterisk on the sum denotes a certain weighting and the families consist of isobaric sums of twists;